bluebash-spree-contrib/spree_order_notes/README.md

 <!-- markdownlint-disable MD032 MD033-->
 <!-- Write your README.md file.
 Build something amazing!
 This README.md template can guide you to build your project documentation, but feel free to modify it as you wish 🥰 -->
-# 🔥 **bluebash-spree-contrib/spree-order-notes**
+# 🔥 **spree-order-notes**

 ## 🤔 **About the project**

-* Spree extension for adding notes in the order side tabs in backend
+* A Spree extension that provides ability to admins to add notes to the spree orders.

 ## ⚡ **Installation**